 For the last three years, my family has taken a mountain biking trip to Moab, Utah.
 This year as we were planning the AirBnB rental, who would cook what each night and what rides we’d attempt, my mom and I were also busy scheming a crocheted long cardigan that would be perfect to photograph against the backdrop of the red rocks of Moab.

 And holy smokes–isn’t Utah beautiful!?
 I just adore this landscape.
-Paired with the exaggerated fringe and fantastic drape of this sweater, everything about the Moab desert complimented the boho crochet cardigan vibe we were going for.
+Paired with the optional exaggerated fringe and fantastic drape of this sweater, everything about the Moab desert complimented the boho crochet cardigan vibe we were going for.

 Wear This Long Crochet Cardigan Year Round